EIT-team/Stroke_EIT_Dataset/readme.md

 Once all the data has been demodulated, and the `FNAME-BV.mat` file is produced (or using the ones already included).
 The voltages need to be corrected for the BioSemi gain and the changing injected current due to IEC 60601 (see [system desc](http://dx.doi.org/10.3390/s17020280)).

+Assuming the `/src` directory is added to the matlab path.
 The process is the same for either a MF or TD dataset, and takes two steps:

 ```
 % correct for different gain across voltage